Nodli/CodeSamples/README.md

 _Can you find a pair of numbers whose sum equals the target number?_

 ## vec2 / vec3
-Simple implementations of vec2 and vec3 classes similar to the GLSL standard struct are kept POD to allow type punning to float arrays
+Simple implementations of vec2 and vec3 classes similar to the GLSL standard.
+Struct are kept POD to allow type punning to float arrays